bernardosulzbach/scripts/README.md

 ## How to use
 1. Clone the repository or download it and unpack.
+2. Run `pip3 install -r requirements.txt`
-2. Add it to your PATH environment variable.
+3. Add it to your PATH environment variable.